sseaman/skillVC/README.md

 }
 ```

-To do the actual variable replacement, pass a `map` when rendering a card that has the key as the placeholder
+To do the actual variable replacement, pass a `map` when rendering a response that has the key as the placeholder
 ('subject' in the above example) and the value you want to replace it with as the value in the `map`.

 SkillVC also supports Handlebars [helpers](http://handlebarsjs.com/block_helpers.html) but allows for full object usage in